-On 6 meters I have worked 490 grids and 45 countries running 100 watts and either a miniquad or a 3 element MFJ beam.
+On 6 meters I have worked 515 grids and 48 countries running 100 watts and either a miniquad or a 3 element MFJ beam.
 I have also earned the ARRL Worked All States certificate and the IARU Worked All Continents award on 6 meters.
 On 2 meters I have 170 grids and 40 states worked while running 160 or less watts to fairly small beams.
-I am currently running 80 watts on 2 meters using the 706 and a Mirage B108 amp to a old Cushcraft A144-7S 7 element 2m yagi I picked up used for $15!
-As this shows, you can have a lot of fun on VHF as well without a huge station.
-Also get on Oscar 7 mode A with this setup.
-I have a Diamond 15 element 70cm antenna I use for the downlink signals on Oscar 50 with a Baofeng UV-5R HT.

 My favorite HF band is 15 meters as I think it has the most interesting propagation.
 I have WAS, WAC, and DXCC on 15 meters.
-12 meters is a close second for me, as that is a very fun band also.
+12 and 17 meters are a close second for me, as they are very fun bands also.

 My other hobbies include bicycling and astronomy.
 I commute to work as often as possible on my bicycle as well as run other errands around town on the bike.
 Maybe someday I will combine all of my hobbies and make a bicycle mobile EME station and operate from the parking lot of Comerica Park!